 We are continuing to expand our international operations to increase our revenue from customers outside of the United States as part of our growth strategy.
-Between March 31, 2021 and March 31, 2022, our international headcount grew from 1,907 employees to 3,237 employees.
-We expect to open additional international offices and hire employees to work at these offices in order to reach new customers and gain access to additional technical talent.
+Between September 30, 2021 and September 30, 2022, our international headcount grew from 2,701 employees to 3,644 employees.
+We expect to continue to hire employees outside of the United States to reach new customers and gain access to additional technical talent.
 Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic and political risks in addition to those we already face in the United States.
 Because of our limited experience with international operations or with developing and managing sales in international markets, our international expansion efforts may not be successful.